Udee101/cohortX_2/README.md

     ```

 ### Database Configuraton
 1. Create a PostgreSQL database for this project.
-You can do this using the command-line/terminal 'psql' utility or PostgreSQL GUI tool '[pgAdmin](https://www.pgadmin.org/download/)'
+You can do this using the command-line/terminal `psql` utility or PostgreSQL GUI tool - [pgAdmin](https://www.pgadmin.org/download/)

 2. Create a `.env` file from `.env.example` file, for your database configuration:
     ```bash